the8thbit/e/README.md

 the minimalistest text editor

 Description
 =

 Weighing in at about half the memory footprint of ed, e is the most minimalist text editor I am aware of.
-This is achieved through its ridiculously minimalist feature set. e has no output, and only takes four commands: save (ctrl+d), close (ctrl+f), seek left (ctrl+j), and seek right (ctrl+k). e only takes one command-line argument, the path of the file you want to edit.
+This is achieved through its ridiculously minimalist feature set. e has no output, and only takes four commands: save (ctrl+d), close (ctrl+f), seek left (ctrl+j), and seek right (ctrl+k).
+Rather than taking a file name as an argument (e has no arguments) e writes to stdout, so direct it at a file using the shell > operator to edit it.
 Part of my goal in writing e was to distil the concept of a text editor down to its bare minimum, where removing any functionality would change the fundamental nature of the software.
 Because of the heavy reliance on UNIX system APIs, e will only compile and run on UNIX and UNIX-like systems.

 Installation Instructions
 =

 Run make.

 License